 Then, circular scale reading (H.S.R.) = n x (L.C.)
 (L.C. is least count of screw gauge)

 Total reading (T.R.) = P.S.R. + corrected H.S.R. = N + (n x L.C.).

-2. If D be the mean diameter and l be the mean length of the wire.
+If D be the mean diameter of lead shot,

 Then, volume of the lead shot,

 Place the wire between the anvil and the screw and note down the PSR and HSR as before.